-The integrative work that takes place in the sleep state following an ayahuasca ceremony is deep, subtle, and often not conscious.
+The integrative work that takes place in the sleep state following an ayahuasca ceremony is deep, subtle, and usually not conscious.
 As a depth psychotherapist, I view sleep as an absolutely necessary element in ayahuasca integration, as well as in daily life.
-Sleep recalibrates our relationship with the subconscious and unconscious: in some mysterious fashion, ayahuasca does the same.
+Sleep recalibrates our relationship with the subconscious and unconscious: in some mysterious fashion, ayahuasca seems to do the same.

 Sleep is psychologically integrative in the way it draws together our disparate experiences and makes them cohesive.
 It removes worries, releases mental detritus, relaxes and heals the body.
 This repair work takes place nightly, just like the way highway repaving happens after-hours.
 As well, sleep brings us the integrative magic of dreams, allowing alternate states of consciousness to broadcast through the system.